erikgrip/terraform_vertexai_feature_store/README.md

 Use terraform to set up a feature store in GCP's Vertex AI

 ## Set Up
-Create a GCP Account and add a project
+Create a GCP Account and add a billing account to link this project's costs to.
-Enable APIs

-**Install Google's gcloud CLI**:
+**Install Google's gcloud CLI**
 https://cloud.google.com/sdk/docs/install

 Initialize gcloud